SawsanDaban/PI-Game-Extension/README.md

 ## 🕹 How It Works

 1. Open the extension popup to start the PI Game.
+2. Choose a mode: **Normal**, **Timed**, **Streak**, or **Speedrun**.
-2. Type the digits of PI one by one.
+3. Type the digits of PI one by one.
-3. The extension checks each digit as you type.
+4. The extension checks each digit as you type.
-4. The game ends when you enter a wrong digit—your score is displayed.
+5. The game ends when you enter a wrong digit—your score is displayed.
-5. Unlock achievements, see your best score, and learn fun facts and trivia!
+6. Unlock achievements, see your best score, and learn fun facts and trivia!

 ---